AxmetES/the-factory-bot-task/README.md

 https://t.me/answer_by_tokin_bot

-if everything goes well you will receive an answer:
+Send token to bot, if everything goes well you will receive an answer:

 ```
 U are registered.